Senegal Presidential Candidates Hold Final Rallies Ahead Of Vote - UrduPoint

 Ba says he wants to ensure stability and the continuation of Sall's multi-year development plan.

-However, the president's legacy also includes persistent poverty, with unemployment officially at 20 percent, high debt, and the arrest of hundreds of opponents.
+However, the president's legacy also includes persistent poverty, 20 percent unemployment, high debt, and the arrest of hundreds of opponents.

 The desire for calm "is going to play a big part (in the election)," said Sidy Diop, deputy editor of Le Soleil daily.